Aoiichan/electron-desktop-timer/README.md

 # Desktop timers

 This is a small desktop timer application built using the electron framework, in html, css and javascript.
 Built as a final project for a web development course.<br>
 You can create a timer for x amount of minutes (decimals are supported), with a specific name and color.
 You will get alerted by a desktop notification when the timer expires.
-Both current and expired times are shown in the app.
+Both current and expired times are shown in the app.<br>
+The app can be executed with the shortcut, should not require any additional programs beside the project files.